cloudprivacylabs/layeredschemas.org/content/_index.md

 {{<figure src="layered-schemas-flow.png" class="text-center">}}

-Layered schema architecture is developed to work with unified data semantics regardless of the data capture locale, representation, encoding, format, or ontology.
-It enables semantic processing of data coming from heterogeneous sources by using a linked data representation enriched with metadata.
+Layered schema technology enables unified data semantics to improve interoperability between heterogeneous systems for data capture, processing, and exchange.
+It uses a schema to specify the data elements and their translation to linked data.
+Interchangeable overlays deal with the variability due to differences in data capture conventions, jurisdictions, locale, vendors, or other reasons.

 Traditional schemas (such as JSON/XML schemas) describe the structure of data with limited semantic information.
 Layered schemas use